The Horn Guys - Kuhnl & Hoyer Bart Van Lier 500 Tenor Trombone

 I have recently become acquainted with the variable balance weight system, exclusive to Kuhnl & Hoyer trombones.
 I think it's an improved design.
 The tuning slide brace with the Torx screws looks to be solid rod rather than the hollow tube on most other instruments.
 Attached to that are up to two optional weights.
 It's more ergonomic because the mass of the balance weight is closer to directly over the trombone grip.
 It reduces torque and stress on the left hand, making the horn feel lighter, even though it weighs the same.
 In the many years of selling other K&H instruments, I had never seen this balance weight in person to view the attachment method.
 Having tried it, I might always order them this way.
 These folks make the best trombones.

 Finish is gold tinted lacquer.
-Round balance weight is matte finish, as is the water key.
+Round or variable balance weight is matte finish, as is the water key.

 Klier 8E mouthpiece and lightweight case are included.